sky-cake/ayase-quart/README.md

 [Neofuuka](https://github.com/bibanon/neofuuka-scraper) is a good choice if you can't compile Hayden, or don't need Hayden's ultra low memory consumption, but note that you need to use this [Neofuuka fork](https://github.com/sky-cake/neofuuka-scraper) if you want to filter threads since it's not supported in the original version.
 On the other hand, Hayden supports filtering threads out-of-the-box.

-To expedite schema creation, I have created `./utils/init_database.py` which will create the database specified in `configs.py` with all the necessary tables, triggers, and indexes.
+To expedite schema creation, [/db_scripts/init_database.py](/db_scripts/init_database.py)` will create the database specified in `configs.py` with all the necessary tables, triggers, and indexes.
 Again, Hayden does this out-of-the-box.

 ### Hayden